 All applications are reviewed by an advisory panel.
 Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
 The Chairman reviews the Council's recommendations and makes the final decision on all federal financial assistance awards.
-It is anticipated that applicants will be notified of award or rejection in June 2015
+We anticipate that applicants will be notified of award or rejection in November 2015.

 NOTE: All recommended NEA applications undergo a review to evaluate risk posed by the applicant prior to making a federal award.
-This may include past performance on grants, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.
+This may include a review of past performance on grants, ability to meet reporting deadlines, compliance with terms and conditions, audit findings, etc.